stakingled/Stakes-Ube/README.md

 Ube

-ERC-20 / BEP-20 Staking
-Staking for Standard ERC-20 / BEP-20 tokens
+ERC-20 / BEP-20 Staking for Standard ERC-20 / BEP-20 tokens

 What is Ube Smart Contract?